KiritohubF/KiritohubF/RickRocket-Ses-Bitket-proREADME.md

 spawn(function()
 pcall(function()
 game:GetService("RunService").Stepped:Connect(function()
-if _G.AutoObservationv2 or _G.AutoElitehunter or _G.AutoEvoRaceV2 or _G.AutoNevaSoulGuitar or _G.TeleportIsland or _G.AutoGoRaid or _G.AutoOder or _G.AutoGoNextIsland or _G.AutoFarmLevel or _G.AutoSaberSword or _G.AutoFarmBone or _G.AutoFarmDought or _G.AutoKillDoughtKing or _G.AutoFarmBossHallow or _G.AutoDragonTrident or _G.AutoPoleV1 or _G.AutoSharkSword or _G.AutoWardenSword or _G.AutoRengokuSword or _G.AutoDoflamingo or _G.AutoFarmBossHallowHop or _G.AutoSecondSea or _G.AutoThirdSea or _G.AutoDarkDagger or _G.AutoMusketeerHat or _G.AutoFarmDonSwan or _G.AutoCore or _G.AutoGreybeard or _G.Auto_Wing or _G.Umm or _G.Makori_gay or _G.FactoryStaff or _G.AutoObservation or _G.ScrapMetal or _G.Leather == true then
+if _G.AutoGoNextIsland or _G.AutoObservationv2 or _G.AutoElitehunter or _G.AutoEvoRaceV2 or _G.AutoNevaSoulGuitar or _G.TeleportIsland or _G.AutoGoRaid or _G.AutoOder or _G.AutoGoNextIsland or _G.AutoFarmLevel or _G.AutoSaberSword or _G.AutoFarmBone or _G.AutoFarmDought or _G.AutoKillDoughtKing or _G.AutoFarmBossHallow or _G.AutoDragonTrident or _G.AutoPoleV1 or _G.AutoSharkSword or _G.AutoWardenSword or _G.AutoRengokuSword or _G.AutoDoflamingo or _G.AutoFarmBossHallowHop or _G.AutoSecondSea or _G.AutoThirdSea or _G.AutoDarkDagger or _G.AutoMusketeerHat or _G.AutoFarmDonSwan or _G.AutoCore or _G.AutoGreybeard or _G.Auto_Wing or _G.Umm or _G.Makori_gay or _G.FactoryStaff or _G.AutoObservation or _G.ScrapMetal or _G.Leather == true then
 local character = game:GetService("Players").LocalPlayer.Character
 local descendants = character:GetDescendants()
 for _, v in pairs(descendants) do